 Postgraduate Doctoral Loans (England)

-The UK government has announced that from 2018-2019 academic session a postgraduate doctoral loan scheme will be introduced for UK Nationals (and those with settled status in the UK) who have most recently been resident in England.
+The UK government offers a postgraduate doctoral loan scheme for UK Nationals (and those with settled status in the UK) who have most recently been resident in England.

 Students from England

 Postgraduate doctoral loans will be a non-means tested loan of up to £25,000 for students commencing a doctoral programme of study in 2019-2020 academic session.
 The loan can be used for fees or living costs.

 - you must be a UK national (or have settled status) and been ordinarily resident in the UK and Islands for three years on the first day of the first academic year of your degree programme;